UH System-wide General Education Redesign

 - To emphasize an interdisciplinary and integrated approach to learning, with consideration of project- and problem-based learning.

-For more information about how participants for the Summer 2021 General Education Summer Institute were recruited and selected, see the UH General Education Curriculum Design Team: Recruitment and Selection Process page.
+For more information about how participants for the Summer 2021 General Education Summer Institute and 2022 General Education Revisions Team were recruited and selected, see the UH General Education Curriculum Design Team: Recruitment and Selection Process page.